ruuda/blog/posts/build-system-insights.md

 (such as libraries or tools installed through a system package manager), *works on my machine* issues persist.

-There are two ways to create a controlled build environment.
+There are two ways to create a controlled build environment:

-* The first is to track down *all* implicit dependencies and make them explicit.
+* Track down *all* implicit dependencies and make them explicit.
   Building inside a sandboxed environment can help identify such dependencies by making undeclared dependencies unavailable.